wd5gnr/verifla/demos/readme.md

 and include the verifla symlink as a library.
 However, your tool must look in your working directory first for include files.

+You can also (as demo3 does) simply set your tool (in the go script, in this case) to search the library whereever it is as long as it picks up your local include.